 - Encourage all to travel safely

-A wider view of the role and objectives of a Community Rail Partnership can be found on ACoRP's website here.
+A wider view of the role and objectives of a Community Rail Partnership can be found on Community Rail Network's website here.

 The Partnership Board consists of representatives of local stakeholders and others with an interest in promoting and protecting the railway as a sustainable means of transport.
 Read more..

-Community Ambassadors are the local link between the Partnership and the communities served by the railway.
+Our Community Ambassadors provide a local link between the Partnership and the communities served by the railway.
 They help us deliver information about service changes, events on the line, news and developments on a local basis, as well as providing the Partnership with feedback and insights on how the railway and communities can work more closely together.

 Station Adopters are community groups who keep an close eye on the stations along the line on behalf of the Partnership and Northern.
 They monitor the overall condition of their nominated station and help report any faults which may arise, thereby keeping the Tyne Valley line presentable for all who use it.
-We are seeking Station Adoptors for Blaydon, Brampton and the Metro Centre.
-Can you help?
-Please contact the TVCRP Officer if you are interested in helping.
+Many adopters take an active part in making the stations a welcoming environment.
+If you are interested in joining one of our groups contact the TVCRP Officer .